-Of course, the biggest reason for not taking out a 401k loan is the tax implications of non-repayment.
+Of course, the biggest reason for not taking out a 401k loan are the tax implications of non-repayment.
 If you fail to repay your 401k loan the balance of the loan becomes a taxable distribution subject to regular income tax plus an additional federal penalty of 10%.
 The distribution will be added to existing income, which often results in the distribution being taxed in the higher brackets and can easily result in total tax rates of 50%.
 Of course, most people never intend to default on their 401k loan, but about 10% of Americans do.
 More disturbing about 86% of Americans who change jobs default on their 401k loan during the job transition.

 The second reason to not to take out a 401k loan is that you are eating into your retirement savings.
 While only 10% of Americans default on their 401k, the amount of the default is 30% to 40% of the total contributions!
 For example, if you contribute $10,000 per year to your 401k each year for 10 years, then take out a $30,000 loan to buy a car and default on that loan, you’ve just eaten through 30% of what you have saved for retirement over the past 10 years.
-It happens over and over again despite the best of intentions.
+It happens over and over in again despite best intentions.

 Things to consider

 The important message is to be careful with 401k loans.
 They may be easy but don’t take them lightly.
-As with any debt, carefully consider whether you can easily repay the loan, and make sure that you are not taking out more debt to solve a spending problem.
+As with any debt carefully consider whether you can easily repay the loan, and make sure that you are not taking out more debt to solve a spending problem.
 It is best to solve the spending problem first and make sure that the budget is under control before refinancing debt.
-Also, consider your job security.
-If you lose your job a 401k loan will often become due immediately, and leave you with a massive tax bill.
+Also consider your job security.
+If you lose your job a 401k loan will often become due immediately and leave you with a massive tax bill.